 Below are a number of enrichment activities that always form part of our curriculum and so are compulsory:

 Royal Shakespeare Company: Parkside is establishing links with a Shakespeare Associate School.
 As part of the project Trust staff have been involved in a research project which looked at the highly positive impact of the RSC involvement on children's language, reading, communication and writing.
 The work of William Shakespeare is reflected in our curriculum, as a different play is studied each year across the entire school.
 It is yet another example of how a partnership can further develop communities of outstanding practice and impact on the lives of all children.
 All of our children at Parkside will visit a theatre and watch a play in their life time with us.
-Parkside will study Shakespeare as part of the curriculum in the Spring Term.
+Parkside will study Shakespeare as part of the curriculum in the Summer Term.

 Forest School: The ethos of the Forest School concept which is based on respect and a right that children have to the outdoors and the natural world is fundamental to our school.
 Forest School practice allows children and staff to step out of the shadow and limitation of 'planned activities' and venture into the realms of the unplanned, unexpected and unlimited.
 This provides children with the opportunity to direct their own learning further supports our desire as a school to build resilience, risk and opportunities to problem solve.
 Forest School is timetabled every week.

 Drama and Music: All of our children perform in numerous ways across Parkside either in end of year whole school productions or part of an extra-curricular club.
 We think this is important as it helps to build confidence and self-belief.
-Children have the opportunity to learn musical instruments and there is the expectation that during an academic year all children will be able to play a musical instrument in a school performance.

 PE Enrichment and Outdoor Education: PE is yet another area where as a school we want to enhance the experiences that our children receive.
 Therefore, all of our children, as part of their PE programme, experience a wide number of sporting activities.
 This is in addition to a range of usual sporting activities.
 Residential visits to Outdoor Education Centres are also an important element of whole school enrichment, these take place throughout our schools staying from a few nights to a week.
 This ensures that our children become confident and independent, ready to face any challenge that they are faced with.
-During the last few years we have provided opportunities for our children to experience a range of sports including golf and rock climbing.

 Knowing the facts is just not enough.
 We want our children to develop intellectually, solve problems creatively and manage complex challenges.
 A concept-based curriculum captures the innate curiosity of the child and allows them to make connections, developing structures in the brain for sorting and organising.